 On August 4, 2020, a large amount of ammonium nitrate stored at the port of Beirut, Lebanon’s capital, exploded, killing at least 218 people and injuring 7,500, displacing an estimated 300,000 people.
 The blast damaged homes up to ten kilometres away.
 Surveying the affected regions was necessary to facilitate relief and restoration projects.

 Traditionally, if you needed to capture this data, you would have to fly a manned aeroplane or helicopter mission combined with a crew on foot.
 This would have again turned up as an extremely time-consuming, resources-and- equipment-intensive process.
 However, the whole notion changed with Drone-powered solutions.
 Under just six flights, the team FEDS mapped the entire 6 sqkm areas within four hours, taking about 4,000 images.
 We then processed this data using Pix4Dcloud to have quick and better-informed decisions for this critical situation.
-Using survey and mapping projects, you get faster results while being safer and more accurate.
+Using , you get faster results while being safer and more accurate.
 Not to mention Disaster Management; providing access to quick and accurate data can make a huge difference in such critical situations.

 DJI Mavic 3 Enterprise Series